 Do not force them to break their bad habits.
 Even if they try, they will use willpower to quit and end up failing.
 Tell them that people who succeeded in breaking their habits did not use willpower but instead addressed their flawed beliefs.
-Tell them how their bad habits only removes their need to do the habit which is perceived as pleasure by the brain.
-But in reality their bad habit do not give them anything.
+Tell them how their bad habits only remove their need to do the habit which is perceived as pleasure by the brain.
+But in reality, their bad habit do not give them anything.

 When they start believing that they can break their bad habits, their mind will begin to open up and that is when they are ready to read this post.
 Mention that there is no pressure to break their bad habits.
 If they want to continue to do their bad habits after reading this post, they can.

 The key to making it easy to break bad habits is to make your decision final and certain.
 Don’t worry whether or not you have broken your bad habit.
 Know that you have.
 Do not ever doubt your decision.
 Celebrate it.
 Withdrawal is entirely psychological and if you are sulking, it only means you have not addressed your belief systems yet.
 Revisit Steps 2 to 4 in the system.